-Data Terminal Ready (DTR), Pin 33: When low, this informs the MODEM or data set that the ACE is ready to communicate.
+Data Terminal Ready (DTR), Pin 33: When low, informs the MODEM or data set that the ACE is ready to communicate.
 The DTR output signal can be set to an active low by programming bit 0 (DTR) of the MODEM Control Register to a high level.
 The DTR signal is set high upon a Master Reset operation.
 The DTR signal is forced to its inactive state (high) during loop mode operation.

-Request to Send (RTS), Pin 32: When low, this informs the MODEM or data set that the ACE is ready to transmit data.
+Request to Send (RTS), Pin 32: When low, informs the MODEM or data set that the ACE is ready to transmit data.
 The RTS output signal can be set to an active low by programming bit 1 (RTS) of the MODEM Control Register.
 The RTS signal is set high upon a Master Reset operation.
 The RTS signal is forced to its inactive state (high) during loop mode operation.

-Output 1 (OUT 1), Pin 34: This is a User-designated output that can be set to an active low by programming bit 2 (OUT 1) of the MODEM Control Register to a high level.
-The OUT 1 signal is set high upon a Master Reset Operation.
-The OUT 1 signal is forced to its inactive state (high) during loop mode operation.
+Output 1 ($\overline{OUT 1}$), Pin 34: User-designated output that can be set to an active low by programming bit 2 (OUT 1) of the MODEM Control Register to a high level.
+The $\overline{OUT 1}$ signal is set high upon a Master Reset Operation.
+The $\overline{OUT 1}$ signal is forced to its inactive state (high) during loop mode operation.

-Output 2 (OUT 2), Pin 31: This is a User-designated output that can be set to an active low by programming bit 3 (OUT 2) of the MODEM Control Register to a high level.
-The OUT 2 signal is set high upon a Master Reset Operation.
-The OUT 2 signal is forced to its inactive state (high) during loop mode operation.
+Output 2 ($\overrightarrow{OUT 2}$), Pin 31: User-designated output that can be set to an active low by programming bit 3 (OUT 2) of the MODEM Control Register to a high level.
+The $\overrightarrow{OUT 2}$ signal is set high upon a Master Reset Operation.
+The $\overrightarrow{OUT 2}$ signal is forced to its inactive state (high) during loop mode operation.

 Chip Select Out (CSOUT), Pin 24: When high, indicates that the chip has been selected by active, CSO, CS1, and CS2 inputs.
 No data transfer can be initiated until the CSOUT signal is a logic 1.
-CSOUT goes low when the chip is deselected.
+CSOUT goes low when chip is deselected.

-Driver Disable (DDIS), Pin 23: This goes low whenever the CPU is reading data from the ACE.
-A high-level DDIS output can be used to disable an external transceiver (if used between the CPU and ACE on the $D_7$ - $D_0$ Data Bus) at all times, except when the CPU is reading data.
+Driver Disable (DDIS), Pin 23: Goes low whenever the CPU is reading data from the ACE.
+A high-level DDIS output can be used to disable an external transceiver (if used between the CPU and ACE on the D_7-D_0 Data Bus) at all times, except when the CPU is reading data.

-Baud Out (BAUDOUT), Pin 15: This is a 16x clock signal for the transmitter section of the ACE.
-The clock rate is equal to the main reference oscillator frequency divided by the specified divisor in the Baud Generator Divisor Latches.
+Baud Out (BAUDOUT), Pin 15: 16 x clock signal for the transmitter section of the ACE.
+The clock rate is equal to the main reference oscillator frequency divided by the specified divisor in the Baud Generator Divisor Latches